Twocoolguy/BrickThrower/README.md

 - Support for newer versions of Minecraft
 - Bug patches
 - Documentation
+After 1.3.0 there will be a new branch called "wip" This branch will be for any updates/changes I want to make or any pull request changes other people make.
+This is where all new updates should go.
+More than likely at some point those updates will be pushed into a release version.

 This is not due to me not having interest in the plugin, more that the plugin is complete.
 There would be nothing else that I would have interest into adding to the plugin as anything more would push away from the point of the plugin.
 I also want to work on other plugins.
 This plugin has been a lot of fun to work on. :)